dinuxbg/pru-gcc-examples/beaglemic/README.md

 # Software
 PRU0 takes care of driving the PDM bit clock and capturing the microphone bit data.
 It then runs a CIC filter to convert PDM to PCM, and feeds PCM data to PRU1.

-PRU1 is retransmitting PCM data from PRU0 down to the ARM host, using RPMSG.
+PRU1 is retransmitting PCM data from PRU0 down to the ARM host.
+RPMSG is used for control commands.
+Shared DDRAM buffers are used for audio data.

-The host program simply gets data from the RPMSG device file and dumps it on its ```stdout``` for further processing.
+Host audio driver presents a standard ALSA audio card, so that arecord and other standard tools can be readily used.

 # Running The Example